A Sensory Overload – Peru!

-We are slowly drawing closer to the highlight of this tour — a visit to Machu Picchu or the Lost City of the Incas.
+We are slowly drawing closer to the highlight of this tour.
+A visit to Machu Picchu or the Lost City of the Incas.
 In the shadow of this incredible site, however are others.
-We visit the Inca fortress, Ollantaytambo, a five-minute bus ride from the station of the Vistadome train to Machu Picchu.
-And we board the train.
-It takes us on the less-than-two-hour ride through the Urubamba Valley — a wild and rugged landscape.
+We visit the Inca fortress, Ollantaytambo, a five-minute bus ride from the station of the Vistadome train to Machu Picchu that we now board.
+This takes us on the less-than-two-hour ride through the Urubamba Valley — a wild and rugged landscape.
 We pass some ancient sites and an Inca bridge.
-We see the beginning of the iconic Inca Trail, a hiking path up the mountain to Machu Picchu that takes three nights and four days.
-And it can be as luxurious as you choose, with coolies, cooks and masseuses in tow.
-Here, a local bus takes us up the mountain to the ancient ruins.
+We see the beginning of the iconic Inca Trail.
+This is a hiking path up the mountain to Machu Picchu that takes three nights and four days.
+This can be as luxurious as you choose, with coolies, cooks and masseuses in tow.
+A local bus takes us up the mountain to the ancient ruins.

-Enrique tells us that he has grown up visiting this site since he was six years old, and no two visits have ever been the same.
+Enrique tells us that he has grown up visiting this site since he was six years old.
+But no two visits have ever been the same.
 An early-morning visit here, the next day, reveals a fabulous sunrise.
 And then it is back onto the train to Ollantaytambo.
 Here, our trusty buses are waiting to take us back to Cusco.
-The next day promises to reveal further Inca sites on a tour of Cusco.
-The central square of the old city, Plaza de Armas, a pedestrian-only area, beckons with its cathedral, old buildings with carved balconies.
-All remnants of old Inca walls!
-Also a McDonald’s and KFC under the ancient arcades.
-A band plays lustily as we traverse the cobbled square – a fitting farewell to this land of music, food and rugged beauty.
+The next day reveals further Inca sites on a tour of the area.
+The central square of the old city, Plaza de Armas, a pedestrian-only area, beckons with its cathedral, church, old buildings with carved balconies, remnants of old Inca walls.
+There are the ubiquitous McDonald’s and KFC under the ancient arcades.
+A band plays lustily as we traverse the cobbled square.
+A fitting farewell to this land of music, food and rugged beauty.